AlanFreed/PhysicalFields.jl/README_PhysicalScalars.md

 ## Constructors

 There are two kinds of internal constructors.
-The first constructor assigns zero(s) to its field, while the other constructors assigns value(s) to this field.
+The first constructor assigns zero(s) to its field, while the other constructors assign value(s) to this field.

 ### PhysicalScalar

 Constructors
 ```
 function PhysicalScalar(units::PhysicalUnits)
-function PhysicalScalar(value::Number, units::PhysicalUnits)
+function PhysicalScalar(value::Real, units::PhysicalUnits)
 ```
 These constructors will return a new scalar object whose physical units are specified by argument `units.` The first constructor assigns a numeric value of zero to the scalar field, while the second constructor assigns to it the numeric value specified by argument `value.`